Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 The importance of sending the best farewell email

-You've submitted your notice, and the company has made an announcement about your departure — so why do you need to send a goodbye email?
-At this point, you've probably had plenty of conversations with your co-workers wishing you well.
+You've submitted your notice, and the company has made an announcement about your departure — so why do you need to write a goodbye email?
+At this point, you've probably had plenty of conversations with your co-workers wishing you well at your new job or future endeavors.
 That's enough, right?

 Even if everyone knows you're leaving, sending a goodbye email to your co-workers before your last day is pretty standard practice.
 It's good etiquette and a nice way to close out your time at a company — especially if you've formed strong bonds with your colleagues, managers, and clients.

-In addition to expressing your appreciation, you can also use the email as an opportunity to share your contact information, including personal email address, LinkedIn URL, or even phone number, to keep in touch.
+In addition to expressing your appreciation, you can also use the farewell message as an opportunity to share your alternate contact information, including personal email address, LinkedIn profile URL, or even phone number, to keep in touch.

 6 tips to crafting and sending the perfect goodbye email

-Initially, writing a goodbye email to co-workers might seem straightforward enough, but it's important to find the right words and leave on a positive note.
-Here are a few tips to keep in mind:
+Initially, writing a goodbye email to coworkers might seem straightforward enough, but it's important to find the right words and leave on a positive note.
+Here are a few tips to keep in mind when you bid farewell: